mtlynch/mtlynch.io/_posts/2017-12-06-outsourcing-mvp.md

 My idea was KetoHub, a keto recipe directory.
 It would aggregate recipes from across the web into one easy-to-use website.

-It would be like Expedia but for keto recipes.
+It would be like Yelp but for keto recipes.

 {% include image.html file="wireframe-v1.jpg" alt="Mockup of KetoHub v1" fig_caption="Initial sketch of KetoHub" max_width="600px" img_link=true %}